This file portion of www.watertownhistory.org website

 George W Evans

-In the days before rental cars every town had a livery stable or two where one could rent a horse and buggy for a business trip or a Sunday drive.
-The livery stables were frequent hangouts for juveniles.
+where one could rent a horse and buggy for a business trip or a Sunday drive.

 Derived from: The History of Jefferson County, Wisconsin by C. W. Butterfield, 1879

-Edward R. Evans, proprietor of livery stable; born in Cardiganshire, South Wales, Nov.
+EDWARD EVANS – Edward R. Evans, proprietor of livery stable; born in Cardiganshire, South Wales, Nov.
 21, 1822; came to America in 1840; located in Utica, N.Y., one year; spent two years in Lexington, Ky., and some time in St. Louis and other places before coming to Watertown in the spring of 1846; engaged in blacksmith and wagon-making business here until 1870, when he engaged in livery business.
 He was married in Delafield, Waukesha Co., Wis., Nov.
 13, 1846, to Sarah Jones; she was born in Cardiganshire, South Wales; they have six children – George W. (associated with his father), Sade (now Mrs. Eugene Bradbury, of Watertown), Gomer E. (a resident of Chicago), Eliza, John Quincy (telegraph operator for the C., M. & St. P. R. R. Co. at this place) and David C. (who resides with his parents).

 Another of Watertown’s best citizens has passed away.
 On Tuesday evening, October 25, 1881, E. R. Evans departed this life, at his residence in the 3d ward.
-His death was the result of injuries received in a runaway on last Saturday afternoon at Hubbleton,
+His death was the result of injuries received in a runaway on last Saturday afternoon at Hubbleton.

 Mr. Evans hitched up a team of horses and took a traveling man to Waterloo on said day, and while returning in the evening his horses were frightened and dashed along the road at Hubbleton at a furious rate of speed, throwing Mr. Evans on the ground, injuring him fatally internally.